cerner/cerner.github.io/source/_posts/2018-07-02-data-engineering-with-bunsen.markdown

 |urn:uuid:d9ac... |2016-05-16T06:56:19 |2016-05-16T06:56:19

-Now that we've loaded and analyzed are dataframes, we can simply exclude those with wellness visits by doing an anti join between them:
+Now that we've loaded and analyzed our dataframes, we can simply exclude those with wellness visits by doing an anti join between them:

 ```python
 diabetes_without_wellness = diabetes_conditions.join(wellness_visits,